inkVerb/VIP/301-shell/Lesson-09.md

 | **7** : `expr 7 % 2`

-*Look, the asterisk must be cancelled because all by itself an asterisk "means something"*
+*Look, the asterisk must be canceled because all by itself an asterisk "means something"*

 | **8** : `expr 7 \* 2`